-Only sure thing in Germany’s tight election: Battles ahead to forge a post-Merkel government
+Tight exit polls in Germany point to long battle over forging post-Merkel government

 “It’s a good chance that Angela Merkel gives the next new year speech,” he said, referring to the chancellor’s annual address to the nation.

-He said there is nothing to stop the Christian Democrats trying to form a government, even if it comes in second.
-“It’s not about whose the strongest party is, but who can mobilize the majority,” he said.
+He said there is nothing to stop the Christian Democrats from trying to form a government, even if they come in second.
+“It’s not about who the strongest party is, but who can mobilize the majority,” he said.

-The campaign was “pretty bad for a long time,” but had picked up in recent weeks, he said.
+The campaign was “pretty bad for a long time,” but it had picked up in recent weeks, he said.
 Merkel joined the campaign and her party emphasized that a potential Social Democrat coalition could include the far-left Die Linke, anathema to much of German society for its ties to East Germany’s former ruling party.

-One of the most damaging moments for Laschet came during Germany’s summer floods, when he was caught laughing on camera during an event to commemorate victims.
+One of the most damaging moments for Laschet came during Germany’s summer floods, when he was caught laughing on camera during an event to remember victims.

-Ursula Münch, the director of the Academy for Political Education in Tutzing, said the Christian Democrats and its sister party had taken for granted the new voters Merkel had won over during her long tenure, including older women.
+Ursula Münch, the director of the Academy for Political Education in Tutzing, said the Christian Democrats and their sister party had taken for granted the new voters Merkel had won over during her long tenure, including older women.

 “That’s a trust one has to earn, and that’s something the CDU didn’t consider sufficiently,” she said.

-What is clear, however, is that Greens are in a potentially powerful position as kingmakers — gaining its best result with projections around 15 percent.
+What is clear, however, is that the Greens are in a potentially powerful position as kingmakers — gaining their best result with projections around 15 percent.

 Cheers echoed through the Columbiahalle near Berlin’s historic Tempelhof airfield, as exit polls flashed over the screens at the Green Party’s election night venue.
 But the party’s candidate for chancellor, 40-year-old Annalena Baerbock, expressed some disappointment.

-“We wanted more, and we failed to achieve that because of mistakes made at the beginning of the campaign,” said Baerbock.
+“We wanted more, and we failed to achieve that because of mistakes made at the beginning of the campaign,” Baerbock said.
 “Mistakes made by me.”

-A series of blunders derailed Baerbock’s early surge in the polls: A failure to declare expenses in time, embellishments on her resume and accusations of plagiarism in her book.
+Several blunders derailed Baerbock’s early surge in the polls: A failure to declare expenses in time, embellishments on her resume and accusations of plagiarism in her book.

-But when Baerbock strode into the stage, the crowd was in a forgiving mood.
+But when Baerbock strode onto the stage, the crowd was in a forgiving mood.
 Her speech was interrupted by loud cheers and waves of clapping.
 The Greens looked like they may make some regional gains.
 In Berlin’s local elections, which also took place on Sunday, the Greens were predicted to become the biggest party.

 “We have managed to make this election an election about the environment,” said Bettina Jarasch, a Green candidate for Berlin.

-According to early projections, the far-right Alternative for Germany party was predicted to get around 11 percent of the vote.
-With immigration less in the spotlight since it entered parliament with 13 percent of the vote four years ago, the party has turned its focus to railing against coronavirus restrictions and vaccine mandates.
+According to early projections, the far-right Alternative for Germany party was predicted to get about 11 percent of the vote.
+With immigration less in the spotlight since the party entered parliament with 13 percent of the vote four years ago, it has turned its focus toward railing against coronavirus restrictions and vaccine mandates.